-GAEL CHANDLER is a Hollywood editor, digital editing trainer, college teacher, and author of CUT BY CUTL EDITING YOUR FILM OR VIDEO and FILM EDITING: GREAT CUTS EVERY FILMMAKER AND MOVIE LOVER MUST KNOW.
+GAEL CHANDLER is a Hollywood editor, digital editing trainer and college teacher.
+She is the author of CUT BY CUT: EDITING YOUR FILM OR VIDEO, and FILM EDITING: GREAT CUTS EVERY FILMMAKER AND MOVIE LOVER MUST KNOW.
 Her new book, EDITING FOR DIRECTORS: A GUIDE FOR CREATIVE COLLABORATION is brand new from Michael Wiese Productions.
 We spoke recently about the stages of editing, why good editing often goes unnoticed, and the jigsaw nature of the craft.

 Order Gael's book here.